On electric fields in hot QCD: infrared regularization dependence: Equilibrium and thermodynamic ensembles

 In the following, we consider a globally neutral system.
 We arrive at our grand canonical approach allowing for particle exchange,

 While our canonical approach with a fixed amount of charge yields

 which is related to the former approach via a Legendre transform on the level of the local effective Lagrangian.

 Now, a small change in the background electric field modifies the above thermodynamic potential $\Omega$ only by affecting charged particles locally without the response of the inhomogeneous charge distribution.
-The electric susceptibility~\eqref{eq:defxi} we consider measures this charge -- only the effect that the electric field has on the medium.
+Notice that in this formalism, the effective chemical potential $\bar\mu$ of Eq.~\eqref{eq:mubar}, appearing in $\Leff$ becomes a constant, independent of $x_3$ and $E$.
+Still, $\Leff$ depends explicitly on the electric field through the fermion propagator.
+This latter dependence quantifies the quantum response of the medium to the electric field, isolated from the impact of the rearranged charge distribution, Eq.~(\ref{eq:omegafree}).
+The electric susceptibility~\eqref{eq:defxi} we consider measures the quantum effect.
 Clearly we can define the susceptibility also in the canonical ensemble, by replacing $\Omega$ by $f$ in~\eqref{eq:defxi}.
-Notice that in this formalism, the effective chemical potential $\bar\mu$ of Eq.~\eqref{eq:mubar}, appearing in $\Leff$ becomes an $x_3$-independent constant.

 The thermodynamic potential Eq.~(\ref{eq:Omegaloc}) has already been considered in Refs.~\cite{Elmfors:1994fw,Elmfors:1998ee}, while the potential of Eq.~(\ref{eq:floc}) was used in Ref.~\cite{Endrodi:2022wym} to calculate the electric susceptibility.
 Both of these approaches relied on setting the effective chemical potential of Eq.~(\ref{eq:mubar}) to a constant value.